 You can add humor to character dialogue by using malaprops:

-Remember: Always have a motive for using made-up words and phrases in your writing.
-Use them cautiously and in moderation to add flavor to your language and to evoke a specific feeling from your readers.
+Remember: Always have a motive for using made-up words and phrases.
+Use them cautiously and in moderation to add flavor to your writing and evoke a specific feeling from your readers.

-Are you on Facebook?
-Check out my page where I post daily articles
+If you are on Facebook, Check out my page where I post articles

 and inspiration for writers.